Syndicate (gamer): Personal life

 At the age of 19, Cassell had a "£1 million house" designed and constructed by him and his father.
 He has said that he prefers to be near his hometown.
 Inspired by the British television series Grand Designs, he reconstructed the house in order to create a space for gaming.
 BBC North West Tonight described his residence as a "£1 million house", and Eurogamer reported that fans have traced his place of residence though Cassell's college route and Google Street View.

 In 2012, Cassell dated social media influencer Kaitlin Witcher, known online as Piddleass.
 In June 2020 during the MeToo movement, Cassell was accused of sexual assault by Witcher during their relationship.
 That same month, Cassell was accused of sexual assault by Twitch streamer Natalie Casanova, known as TheZombiUnicorn, while the two were filming the Legends of Gaming show in 2016.
 Cassell denied the allegations, stating that all activity was consensual, and described the situation as a "character assassination by social media".

 In July 2023, Cassell announced that he and his long-term partner, Lydia Hewitt-Lee, were expecting their first child together.
 In November 2023, their son was born.
-In August 2024, Cassell purchased 110 acres of land close to his home.
+In August 2024, Cassell purchased 0.45 km^{2} of land close to his home.
+In December 2025, Cassell announced that he and Hewitt-Lee were having a second child.
+In June 2026, their daughter was born.